sebastien-bouffier/Bidoo/README.md

 ![dTrOY](/images/dTrOY.png?raw=true "dTrOY")

-This module is still under development, some bugs have to be fixed, but I think it's already funny enough so I share it with you ...
+This module is still under development, but I think it's already funny enough so I share it with you ...
 Enjoy !!!

 Features:
 - 8 trigs with pitch, number of pulses, gate mode (off, on one shot, on repeat, on), slide and skip parameters